-All subjects in the MSc course are presented at the postgraduate level.
+All subjects in the Master of Science in Computing course are presented at the postgraduate level.
 Students are expected to be familiar with the undergraduate material which lies behind the postgraduate work.

 For the subjects offered by the School of Computing Sciences, before the start of each semester a set of references to the presumed undergraduate material is given by each lecturer.
-It is important to note that these references are not 'prereading', but are a summary of the undergraduate knowledge required for each subject.
+It is important to note that these references are not 'pre-reading', but are a summary of the undergraduate knowledge required for each subject.
 Students are responsible for ensuring that they are completely familiar with the undergraduate knowledge implied by those references.
-If they are not, then they should defer their enrolment in that subject and should attend suitable remedial undergraduate lectures; the Director, Postgraduate Studies, will advise students on suitable remedial lectures.
+If they are not, then they should defer their enrolment in that subject and should attend suitable remedial undergraduate lectures as advised by the Director, Postgraduate Studies.

-For a subject offered by schools other than the School of Computing Sciences, students are advised to contact that subject's Coordinator, before the start of semester, to determine whether they possess the prerequisite knowledge for that subject.
-If students do not possess the prerequisite knowledge for subjects offered by other schools or faculties then they should seek advice from those schools or faculties on the feasibility of a remedial program; the Director, Postgraduate Studies, will assist in obtaining this advice.
+For a subject offered by faculties or schools other than the School of Computing Sciences, students are advised to contact that subject's Coordinator, before the start of semester, to determine whether they possess the prerequisite knowledge for that subject.
+If students do not possess the prerequisite knowledge for subjects offered by other schools or faculties then they should seek advice from those schools or faculties on the feasibility of a remedial program.
+The Director, Postgraduate Studies, will assist in obtaining this advice.